gustavkkk/blockchain/MySQL.md

     GRANT
     $ mysqladmin -u root -p password
+    # password is to be typed literally.
+It's a command.
+You don't have to substitute password with your actual password.
     $ mysqladmin variables | grep socket
     > FLUSH PRIVILEGES;
     > GRANT ALL PRIVILEGES ON *.* TO 'root'@'x.x.x.x' IDENTIFIED BY 'root'  WITH GRANT OPTION;